 An important thing which every person sees before buying a house is the availability of supermarkets nearby.
 Things get much more interesting when you have so many options to choose from the options available.

-Some of Delhi’s streets are filled with markets where keeping your feet at one place seems impossible sometimes because of the daily crowd.
+Some of Delhi’s streets are filled with markets where keeping your feet at one time seems impossible because of the crowd.

-You will never get bored here.
+You will never be going to get bored in Delhi.
 Whether it is the fight of husband or wife on the roads or the children masterstroke for a glass brake of the house or people fighting for a gentle push.

 Keeping personal matters aside, the entertainment industry in India amongst the biggest giants of the country.